BlastOfMihh/ComputationalThinking/README.md

 ### Caching
 Used cached embeddings and Vectorized DB in order to ensure scalability and performance.

+When using for the first time the AI features there will be a cold start for the caching(the progress can be tracked in the terminal).

 ### Configuration File

 Edit `ml/settings.json`: